uofa-cmput404/404f23project-who-will/README.md

 - [ ] As a server admin, I want to be able to remove nodes and stop sharing with them.

-As a server admin, I can limit nodes connecting to me via authentication.
-[Not really] - some auth
+As a server admin, I can limit nodes connecting to me via authentication.				      [partially complete] - some auth

-As a server admin, node to node connections can be authenticated with HTTP Basic Auth [Not really] - 1/2 implemented in all teams
+As a server admin, node to node connections can be authenticated with HTTP Basic Auth  [partially complete] - 1/2 implemented in all teams

 - [x] As a server admin, I can disable the node to node interfaces for connections that are not authenticated!